Post Divorce Enforcement or Modification in New Jersey

 - Confidential Litigant Information Sheet: You have to use this form every time you file new documents with the court.

 - Certification: You must provide the court with true statements regarding why you believe it should approve your motion.
 You’ll include copies of the previous orders with this certification.

-- Case Information Statement: If you’re asking for financial relief, you have to complete this form, too.
+- Case Information Statement: If you’re asking for financial relief, you must complete this form, too.
 However, be careful with this one.
-Sometimes you do not have to give this right away and there may be reasons you don’t want to.
+Sometimes you do not have to provide this right away, and there may be reasons you don’t want to.
 Talk to an attorney to see if you fall under one of the exceptions.